 - Regular weekly lessons with homework assignments reinforced by daily practice are routines that allow you to make the most progress;

 - Thirty minutes or more of practice every day is good, but when you're busy, try for 15-20 minutes.
 Doing something each day, even for a short time, helps you progress; and

 - Work with your instructor to set your goals and monitor progress toward those goals monthly.

 Taking a trial lesson.You can buy a single trial lesson.
 If you then decide to sign up for a lesson package, we will apply the payment for that first lesson to the cost of the larger package.

 We work with students on tight budgets.Learn about our payment plans and financial aid.

 Choose the program that's best for your child.

-Our children's programs include private lessons, classes for kids, regular classes, ensembles and summer camp.
+Our children's programs include private lessons, classes for children and young people, regular classes, ensembles and summer camp.